Aldridgexia/qdgarden/docs/cs/database.md

 ??? success "A3"
     Consistency model states that there are 3 types of consistency:

-    - strong consistency: all reads have same update to date view
+    - strong consistency: all reads see same up to date data
-    - weak consistency: some reads might see stale view
+    - weak consistency: some reads might see stale data
-    - eventual consistency: a specific form of weak consistency, with certain time, all reads eventually will have same update to date view
+    - eventual consistency: a specific form of weak consistency, within certain time, all reads eventually will see same up to date data

 Q4: what is optimistic lock and pessimistic lock?

 ??? success "A4"
-    Optimistic lock does not acquire locks on data resources until the transaction is ready to commit. pessimistic lock acquires locks as soon as data resources are accessed.
+    Optimistic lock does not acquire locks on data resources until the transaction is ready to commit.
+Pessimistic lock acquires locks as soon as data resources are accessed.

 ### reference